Pension scams are on the rise, with many victims losing all of the money they’ve saved for their retirement.

 The Financial Conduct Authority (FCA) have a register of all the financial services providers that they’ve authorised.
 You can check the list on the FCA’s website.
 Or, you can call them on 0800 111 6768.

-The Plan’s administrators, Zurich, will also flag any activity on your account that looks suspicious.
+The Plan’s administrators, Scottish Widows, will also flag any activity on your account that looks suspicious.
 If you’ve got any concerns, you can always get in touch with them - their phone number is 0800 092 8263.